qwiklabs-org/horizon-sdv/workloads/android/pipelines/builds/gerrit/README.md

 Once completed the build artifacts are available to test within the GCS bucket.
 Artifact summaries are provided stored with the job to provide details of the location of these artifacts.

+## Prerequisites<a name="prerequisites"></a>

+One-time setup requirements.

+- Before running this pipeline job, ensure that the following templates have been created by running the corresponding jobs:
+  - Docker image template: `Android Workflows/Environment/Docker Image Template`
+  - Cuttlefish instance template: `Android Workflows/Environment/CF Instance Template`

 ## Gerrit Triggers

 The pipeline is triggered by a Gerrit patchset change based on Gerrit Triggers plugin.
 It uses the Horizon default path and branch name prefixes: